abdumaa/HiQualProp/README.md

 # HiQualProp

-This repository contains the data and the implementation of the experiments of the paper [HiQualProp: A Human-Annotated Dataset for Detecting Online
+This repository contains the data and the implementation of the experiments of the paper [HQP: A Human-Annotated Dataset for Detecting Online
 Propaganda](link).

 ## Overview

-In this work we present HiQualProp, a high-quality human-annotated dataset for detecting online propaganda.
+In this work we present HQP, a high-quality human-annotated dataset for detecting online propaganda.
 Our work additionally includes:

 1. Experiments on the performance of fully fine-tuning state-of-the-art pretrained language models on the task of detecting online propaganda on our dataset.
 2. Experiments on the performance of state-of-the-art few-shot learning (prompt-based learning with [LMBFF](https://arxiv.org/pdf/2012.15723.pdf)) on our dataset.